Darnell W. Boyd, Jr. Scholarship at Washington and Lee University

 Darnall W. Boyd, Jr. graduated from Washington and Lee University with a Bachelor of Arts degree in economics.
 He died in an accident in 1985.

 Darnall (Donny) and Susan Boyd, along with other family members and friends, established the Darnall W. Boyd, Jr. ’78 Memorial Scholarship Endowment in 1989.
 The scholarship, for tuition only, was awarded every fourth year to an outstanding incoming student from Columbia, South Carolina for the student’s full four-year-term.
-In 2016 the foundation made a significant commitment to increase the scholarship endowment to a level that provides full tuition to an incoming student from the Columbia area each year.
-More recently the foundation committed to further find the scholarship endowment to fun the tuition and room and board for a Columbia area student each year.
+In 2016 the Foundation made a significant commitment to increase the scholarship endowment to a level that provides full tuition to an incoming student from the Columbia area each year.
+More recently the Foundation committed to further fund the scholarship endowment to fund the tuition and room and board for a Columbia area student each year.

 The scholarship continues the legacy of Darnall W. Boyd, Jr. and perpetuates the Washington and Lee’s time-honored values by which he lived: honor, civility, integrity and commitment to community.